 Once the supplier delivers the order, Caffeinated’s receiving staff checks and records the inventory to verify whether the delivery matches the purchasing order.

 One week after delivering the orders to Caffeinated, supplier Y sends an invoice for the delivered products.

 The accounts payable team cross-references three documents—purchasing order, the receiving report, and the supplier’s invoice.
 The team compares product quantity, cost per unit, and total costs in the three documents.

 Should there be any discrepancies, the 3-way matching process will find them.
 For instance, if the supplier’s invoice mistakenly indicated that 550 were delivered, yet only 500 were, Caffeinated wouldn’t pay for the mistake.
 The receiving report will show the right product quantity and that is what you’ll pay.

 The benefits of 3-way matching are obvious: the prevention of human error or fraud which could result in financial losses for your business.

-• Software which automates the generation of purchase orders and receiving reports, and integrates them with Accounts Payable
+- Use software that automates purchase orders and receiving reports, and integrates them with your accounts payable